-The Group's financial liabilities are primarily operational costs and debt instruments.
-All operational costs are due for payment in accordance with agreed settlement terms with professional firms, and all are due within one year.
-Debt principal and related interest are due for settlement in December 2023.
+The Group's financial liabilities are primarily administrative expenses.
+All such expenses are due for payment in accordance with agreed settlement terms with professional firms, and all are due immediately.
+The Company has no debt to be cash settled.

 Market (Price and valuation) Risk